lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 #### motionState

 This event publishes the motion state of Azimuth, Elevation and CameraCableWrap.
-See example bellow:
+See example below:

 ``` plantuml
 @startjson